Disclaimers: See Chapter 1

 "I know."
-Darnelle replied.
-"She likes it better than your abilities on the battlefield, that's why you're here and not travelling with her to Crete."
+Darnelle acquiesced to jive, "She likes it better than your abilities on the battlefield, that's why you're here and not travelling with her to Crete."

 Once more, laughter rang out, minus one.

 "Be wary of General Nale.
 I heard he can be meanly."
-Tessa chimed.
+Tessa playfully warned Oris.

-Nale looked at Oris and shook his head.
-"Don't place your faith in rumors, Oris."
+Nale looked at the younger man, shaking his head.
+"Don't place your faith in rumors."

-"I tend to deal in facts, General Nale." he answered.
+"I tend to deal in facts, General Nale."
+He purported.

 Nale grinned.
 "We will get along greatly."

 "Until you piss him off."
-Darnelle whispered loudly for them all to hear.
+Darnelle whispered loudly for everyone to hear.

-"I had a choice to serve under General Nale."
+"I had a choice to serve under General Nale, but I'd turned it down immediately."
 Dex joked.
-"I turned it down immediately."

-The two Generals and the three lieutenants guffaw as Iona slumped back against the wall in boredom.
+The two Generals, and the three Lieutenants guffawed as Iona slumped back against the wall in boredom.

-Finally, in the center of the Hall, Ri was gladdened her dance with Virgil had ended.
-It had nothing to do with the young boy, it mainly was because of the incessant flattering remarks to her skills as a bard and the jade necklace.
-Then it was the soldiers and Nobles that obnoxiously tried to cut into their dancing, wanting to usurp Virgil's place with her.
+Finally, in the center of the Hall, Ri was gladdened her dance with Virgil had ended, though it had nothing to do with the teen.
+It mainly was because of the incessant, flattering remarks to her bardic skills and the jade pendent necklace.
+Afterwards, it was the soldiers, and nobles, whom obnoxiously tried to cut into their dancing, wanting to usurp Virgil's place with her.

-She had to admit, it was endearing when Virgil yelled.
-'Can't y'all see, the lady is with me!'
+She had to admit, it was endearing when Virgil blared, 'Can't y'all see the Lady is with me!'